Creative Services Web Design Web Development

 You're Using Cheap/Shared Hosting

-Lynton offers hosting and support services to our WordPress customers.
 We've partnered with WP Engine to provide the very best WordPress business hosting solution.
-WP Engine has server level caching (no relying on caching plugins), automated daily snapshots with one-click restore, and top-notch security (they even have a list of banned plugins).
-The snapshots are extremely valuable.
-I can't tell you how many customers who initially thought $99/mo for hosting was way too expensive for their business website, only to have it crash while on one of the cheap hosts.
+WP Engine has server level caching (no relying on caching plugins), automated daily backups with one-click restore, and top-notch security (they even have a list of banned plugins).
+The backups are extremely valuable.
+I can't tell you how many customers initially thought premium hosting was too expensive for their business website, only to have it crash while on one of the budget hosts.

-These hosts didn't have snapshots, and one-click restores, so in some cases, it took an entire day to restore their site.
-So to save less than $90 a month, they lost a full day of business and paid for 7 - 8 hours of development work.
-At the end of the day to save a couple of bucks a month, they wound up spending what hosting would have costs for an entire year and a half.
+These hosts often lack reliable backup systems and quick restore options, so in some cases, it took an entire day to restore their site.
+So to save money on hosting, they lost a full day of business and paid for several hours of development work.
 To make matters worse, this doesn't take into account the loss of business revenue.

 The moral of the story, don't skimp on your hosting; it almost always comes back to bite you.

-You could go directly to WP Engine and set up an account, but when you host through us, we update your plugins monthly saving you valuable time.
+You could go directly to WP Engine or other premium WordPress hosts, but when you host through us, we handle plugin updates and maintenance, saving you valuable time.

 To Sum It Up